-The Merwe-Vierhaven area (M4H) is an old port site of approximately 100 hectares to the north of the Nieuwe Maas.
+The Merwe-Vierhaven area (M4H) is an old port site measuring approximately 100 hectares on the north bank of the Nieuwe Maas.
 It was once one of the largest fruit ports in the world, where storage and handling of various types of fruit took place daily.
-The port is now expanding into a new residential and working area.
+The port has now been transformed into a new residential and working area.
 A wide range of businesses has been established in the area.

-The recommended adaptation strategy for this area combines measures from the sub-strategies 'keeping the water out’ and ‘living with water' in order to manage flood risk.
-The diagram illustrates this, with the option 'living with water' in dark green, and in light green 'keeping the water out'.
+The adaptation strategy for this area combines measures from the ‘keeping water out’ and ‘living with water’ strategies to manage the flood risk.
+The figure below shows the ‘living with water’ option in dark green and the ‘keeping water out’ option in light green.
 The arrows in the area show the evacuation routes.

-The main choice for the piers is the theme 'living with water’.
-The roads linking the piers to the dyke zones are constructed elevated with a view to evacuation and accessibility.
-The existing buildings on the piers must be made water-resistant, and the new developments constructed so as to manage flood risk.
-Wet proofing can be opted for, provided that the functions on the ground floor or basement are not vulnerable to flood damage.
-With respect to new developments, the proposal is for raising awareness of flood risk among the developers through communication, so that this can be incorporated in developing the area.
+The principal approach for the piers is ‘living with water’.
+The roads connecting the piers to the dike zones are built higher for evacuation and accessibility purposes.
+Buildings on the piers must be made flood-resilient (in the case of existing buildings) and constructed in flood-resilient ways (in the case of new buildings) to manage the flood risk.
+Wetproofing may be adopted as an approach if the first floor or cellar of a building is not vulnerable to flood damage.
+In the case of new developments, the proposal is to raise awareness among developers of flood risk through communications, so that this will be included in the development of the area.